Arun12311/EDA-on-PCOS-Dataset/README.md

 - `Book1.csv`: Raw dataset.
 - `arun.ipynb`: Jupyter notebook containing EDA analysis.
 - `README.md`: Overview and instructions.
+- 'C6_new.pptx' : Power Point Presentation file.

+## Portfolio for this project -
+- For more details for this project you can visit - [Arun's Portfolio](https://sites.google.com/view/aruneda/home?authuser=0)

 ## Technologies (Lbraries) Used
 - Python